 Difference Between Transaction and Account-based Accounting

-Account-based ledger is the ledger that main focus of records is the accounts.
+An account-based ledger is the ledger that main focus of records is the accounts.
 Each transaction refers to the accounts of people and determines whether there is an adequate amount of coins to do the transactions.
 We know that blockchain consists of hundreds of blocks.
 If we try to determine that the sending account has the right amount of money, then we have to analyze all blocks and calculate if it is correct.
 This process is very cumbersome.
 If we look at the first table, it is hard to identify Alice has the right amount of money to transfer at the end of the table.
 It is a short list we can calculate, but in real blockchain, it is hard to do.
 After calculation, we will see that it is not a valid transaction.

-A transaction-based ledger is a ledger that main focus of the records is the transactions itself.
+A transaction-based ledger is a ledger the main focus of the records is the transactions themselves.
 Each transaction refers to another transaction to check its validity.
 The number in the input line refers to another transaction and the exact person.
 In reality, those index numbers are the hash pointers to those transactions.
 Each transaction has its hash value.
-So just finding the previous transaction, we can identify that Alice has a specified amount of money in her account.
+So just by finding the previous transaction, we can identify that Alice has a specified amount of money in her account.
 Since you have to spend all of your coins once, you have to send another part of the money back to yourself, usually to your other account.
 If you want to transfer to two separate accounts, then you can do it by adding two different people to the output of the transaction.
 On the other hand, if you want to send from two separate transactions, then you can merge them in one input.